This is how you choose the best microphones for streaming and video meetings

-Whether you are considering starting a podcast, streaming on Twitch, or just want to sound good in video conferences, a good microphone is important.
+Whether you are considering starting a podcast, streaming on Twitch, or just want to sound good in video conferences for your colleagues, a good microphone is really important.
 Here we’ll give you some tips on the most important things you need to know before buying a new microphone.

-Expect to pay around XXX to XXX for a USB microphone.
+Expect to pay around £100 for a USB microphone.
 In addition, you might need to add some money for a good microphone arm or stand, and a pop shield if it’s not included.